 OTVSSPPRMNonSilentCallback is provided in the SDK to implement the

 OTVPRMNonSilentCallback interface for communication with NAGRA’s Security Services Platform (SSP) licence servers (in non-silent Direct mode).

-Passing authorisation tokens (used during device initialisation) has two modes:
+Passing authorization tokens (used during device initialization) has two modes:

 For more information, please refer to your licence server documentation.